 But in those early years of learning to be a parent, I found myself approaching my days at home in the same way that I had at my work--as a series of tasks to be completed so that I could enjoy a reward at some later point in time: a quiet hour, time to myself, maybe a nap.
 These are all good things, actually, some of the best things, but I knew that I was missing something important.

 I once read that living with children is like living with a Zen master.
 This was a truth for me, or at least the way that I chose to experience the privilege that is motherhood.
-Standing in my kitchen all those years ago, I realized that being a parent wasn't just about taking care of and giving, but that it was also about receiving.
-And in the midst of the hard daily work of raising children, I began to take in all that they were offering me.
+Standing in my kitchen all those years ago, I realized that being a parent wasn't just about taking care of and giving.
+It was also about receiving.
+And in the midst of the hard, daily work of raising children, I began to take in all that they were offering me.

-I learned to sit on a curbside for hours with my two year old son and feel contentment just by counting the different types of trucks that passed by.
+I learned to sit on a curbside for hours with my 2-year-old son, and feel contentment just by counting the different types of trucks that passed by.
 I learned to see beauty in unexpected places, especially in a rock house that my daughter carefully created, complete with cardboard furnishings and name tags for each member of her rock family.
-I remembered the joy of feeling weightless in space as I joined them on our trampoline and I felt delight as I watched them play in the puddles of a pouring rain.
+I remembered the joy of feeling weightless in space, as I joined them on our trampoline, and I felt delight as I watched them play in the puddles of a pouring rain.
 I learned to stay in the moment where children naturally live.